roivaz/kuadrant-deployment/README.md

 Phase 1

-## Deployment of Kuadrant via ArgoCD and configuring permissions to allow team members to setup HTTPRoutes/RateLimitPolicies/AuthPolicies
+### Deploying Kuadrant via ArgoCD, configuring permissions and MultiAZ resliance

 - HA deployment for Authorino and Limitador using topology constraints, multiple replicas (perhaps HPA), PodDisruption budget and resource limits
 - RBAC setup to allow develoepr 1 to deploy a HTTRoute , RLP an AuthPolicy to a specific namespace